OPENAIRINTERFACE/openairinterface5g/svn2git/README.txt

 git push -u origin --all
 git push --tags

-Steps to synchronize (to be carried out periodically) git svn fetch --authors-file=./authors.txt (Make sure that there are no new authors since the last migration, else this will result in errors) git svn rebase git push -u origin --all git push --tags
+Steps to synchronize on calisson (to be carried out periodically) cd ~rohit/GitMigration/GitRepoNew/oaiRepoData1/svn2git git config -l git config --global user.name "Replace_With_Your_Name" git config --global user.email "Replace_With_Your_Email_address" ./check_diff_author.sh #There should be no difference in author list file git remote set-url origin 	https://kaltenbe@gitlab.eurecom.fr/oai/openairinterface5g.git git svn fetch #--authors-file=./authors.txt (Make sure that there are no new authors since the last migration, else this will result in errors) git svn rebase git push -u origin --all git push --tags